Blog Archives - Page 2 of 9 - Neos Networks

 4. Access network: If the customer uses a fixed-line connection like DSL or fibre, the data may pass through a street cabinet connecting to their home or business.

 5. Router: The data reaches their router, which creates a wired or wireless local area network to deliver the movie to their laptop, mobile phone or smart TV.
-You connect your devices to the router by Wi-Fi or by plugging in an ethernet cable.
+You connect your devices to the router by Wi-Fi or by plugging in an Ethernet cable.

 Exchange backhaul plays a critical role in this process.
 By providing high capacity transport between the backbone network (2) and the customer’s local access network (4), backhaul ensures their content is transmitted efficiently, ensuring a smooth streaming experience.